 Ports are used by speaker enclosure manufacturers as a way of controlling the sound output frequencies of the speakers and setting resonant frequencies.
 In this article, we look at the two commonly used port types – slot ports and round ports.

-In general, round ports have lower surface area than slot ports for the same size.
+In general, round ports have a lower surface area than slot ports of the same size.
 With slot ports, the more equal the sides (a square being optimal) the lower the wall surface area.
 Note that when air velocity through the port is low, there isn’t any difference between sot and round ports.
 However, as air velocity increases, there are differences between the two.
 In addition, you get the same tuning effects when tuned to a specific frequency

 |Feature||Slot Ports||Round Ports|

 |Ease of Use||Harder to build and flare||Easier to make, ready-made sizes, fares easily|

 |Noise||Can cause noise as we but not as easily.
 Avoid port noise by giving more port area||May cause more noise if not sized properly|

 |Port Area||Can extend as needed||Can be made into an "L" or labrynth shape,|

 |With Low Port Air Velocity||Better for noise reduction||Susceptible to noise|

 |Internal Surface Area||More - the more equal the sides, the lower the wall surface area||Less|